The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 The Moving Picture Expert Group introduced MP4 in 1998, making it their standard video format.
 Of all the container formats available today, MP4 is one of the most widely used file formats due to its many benefits and is based on the QuickTime file format.
 It can be used with most devices, such as phones, laptops, computers, and tablets, without any buffering or lagging issues.

-MP4 supports various audio and video codecs similar to MKV format, including H.264, H.265, and AAC.
+MP4 supports various audio and video codecs similar to MKV format, including H.264 1080p H.265 10 bit, and AAC.
 MP4 is also compatible with the two powerful streaming protocols, Apple’s HLS and MPEG-DASH.
+This makes it a good option for streaming and downloading high quality videos.

-MP4 is a widely popular video format and is known for its superior compression, which leads to smaller file sizes, making it easier to share with others.
-However, this also leads to a loss in video quality, which can be a potential drawback of MP4 videos.
+MMP4 is a widely popular video format and is known for its superior compression, which leads to smaller file sizes, making it easier to share with others.
+However, this also leads to a loss in video quality, which can be a potential drawback of MP4 video format.

 MKV vs. MP4